imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     All Web API calls go through API Management, which can be scaled within a region, or deployed to multiple regions.

-    The queue does not report successful receipt of the message until a quorum is reached across the queue partition replicas (more on this in Customer Objections section).

     The Orders microservice must confirm successfully sending the order to the Order Sync Queue.

     The Azure Function that processes the Order Sync Queue will remove messages from the queue if processing is successful, which means successfully writing to the Cosmos DB collection.
 Any messages that can't be processed are moved to a poison queue.
 Those messages can be retried, or code can be written to pull from the poison queue for special processing, for example to move them to a data store for analysis of issues.